podchasova11/mobile-testing-interview-questions/README.md

             adb install -r <path-to-apk-file>

-      The __-r__ flag indicates that the app should be installed and the existing data should be kept.
+      The <code>-r</code> flag indicates that the app should be installed and the existing data should be kept.

       For example: